 3. Sock Toss:

-For hyperactive kids, indoor games need to be more of jumping and hoping.
+For hyperactive kids, indoor games need to be more of jumping and hopping.
 Sock the toss fits into this criteria appropriately.
 A mini basketball court inside the home!
 The thought of it will make most of the kids super excited already.

 best-indoor-games-for-kids